brunoasm/varKoder/docs/query.md

 The main output is a table in `csv` format saved as `predictions.csv` in the output folder.
 The columns included depend on whether the model used for predictions is single-label or multi-label.
 In addition to this output table, varKodes produced from a raw reads input can be saved to the same folder with the option `--keep-images` and intermediate files will be stored in the folder provided with `--int-folder` if this option is used.
 Naming conventions for varKode image files are described in the `image` command above.

 By default, only the top prediction (if single-label) or predictions above threshold (if multi-label) are included in the table.
-To also include the predicted probability of all possible labels, use the argument `--include-probs`.
+To also include the predicted confidence of all possible labels, use the argument `--include-probs`.
 CAUTION: if there are many possible labels in the trained model (for example, thousands) this can generate a very large output file.

 ### Multi-label: